alephium/docs/docs/ralph/built-in-functions.md

 fn verifyTxSignature!(publicKey:ByteVec) -> ()
 ```

-Verifies the transaction signature of a public key.
+Verifies the transaction SecP256K1 signature of a public key.
 The signature is signed against the transaction id.

-> @param **publicKey** *the public key of the signer*
+> @param **publicKey** *the public key (33 bytes) of the signer*
 >
 > @returns *true if the signature is valid, false otherwise*